 COURSE: WMGT 101 Air Force Civil Engineer Basic CourseOBJECTIVE: For each student to comprehend the Air Force Civil Engineer structure, core competencies and processes.
 Students shall be able to apply engineering, installation support and bed-down planning principles in support of assigned missions.
 This course provides the foundation for further education and development.
 DESCRIPTION: This is a mandatory course for all new Civil Engineer officers to receive the 32E3X AFSC.
 The course consists of web-based learning followed by thirty-six (36) resident academic days at AFIT.
 The web-based learning includes an overview of the Air Force Civil Engineer organization, management systems, techniques, processes, and operations.
 During this time, students gain a basic understanding of Air Force Civil Engineer doctrine, history, and related civil engineering functions.
 Students also learn the responsibilities of each flight within the objective CE squadron, how the CE squadron and its flights interface with other organizations, and how to plan and execute various programs within each of the flights.
-The combined military/civilian portion of the course includes the first three (3) weeks at AFIT and covers Project Management principles and the basic mechanical, electrical and civil engineering technical knowledge needed to complete infrastructure activities at home station and in a contingency environment.
+The combined military/civilian portion of the course includes the first five (5) weeks at AFIT and covers Project Management principles and the basic mechanical, electrical and civil engineering technical knowledge needed to complete infrastructure activities at home station and in a contingency environment.
 The last four (4) weeks of resident instruction (military only) focus on providing and maintaining force beddowns in a contingency or humanitarian environment.
 Students learn contingency engineer responsibilities, assets, and team configurations, force beddown planning processes, expedient airfield criteria and pavement evaluation, infrastructure requirements, and contingency operations.
-The final week of course is conducted at the Silver Flag Exercise Site, Detachment 1, 823rd RED HORSE, Tyndall AFB FL.
+The final week of the second half of the course is conducted at the Silver Flag Exercise Site, Detachment 1, 823rd RED HORSE, Tyndall AFB FL.
 At Silver Flag, students complete hands-on education in force beddown, airfield damage assessment and repair, disaster preparedness, fire rescue, bare base assets, and command and control PRIMARY AUDIENCE: New Active Duty Civil Engineer officers and Palace Acquire civilians.
 ANG/AFRC Officers, please register for course WMSS 101 SECONDARY AUDIENCE: Officers and Civilians who have not previously attended the course.
 GRADE: Officers: Yes; Enlisted: No; Civilians: (GS5-GS13).
 PREREQUISITES: Military students must have a 32E AFSC.
 In addition, military students must be on station a minimum of 30 days prior to attending.
 Civilian students must have an engineering or architectural bachelor's degree.
 Waivers for course attendance will be considered on a case-by-case basis.
 Students registered through the PAQ program are exempt from the waiver process.
 NOTE: The on station requirement for military students is necessary to in-process (ID card, pay, goverment travel card etc.), complete appropriate home-station training and have required gear issued.
 The Civil Engineer School is not equipped to issue gear to students and the course is not designed to alow time for military in-processing.
 SPECIAL REQUIREMENTS: All students must bring a scientific calculator and a laptop or other personal computing devise is highly recommended to access course content and complete course assignments.
 Students must possess a SECRET clearance to assure attendance at all lessons.
 Clearance should be printed on orders.
 Students must bring a valid military ID to class and complete all additional requirements listed in the pre-course letter prior to attending the course.
 Military: Only ABUs and PTUs will be worn during the duty day throughout the course.
 Admin Instructions: The following information provides further guidance, which hopefully will alleviate the need for amendments to travel orders (DD Form 1610) for students attending the Air Force Civil Engineer Basic Course.
 Section II of DD Form 1610 must read as follows: FROM: (student’s home station) TO: Wright-Patterson AFB OH TO: Tyndall AFB FL TO: Wright-Patterson AFB OH RETURN TO: (student’s home station) Students are REQUIRED to return to Wright-Patterson AFB upon completion of Officer Field Education (OFE).
 SECTION 16 OF DD FORM 1610 MUST HAVE THE FOLLOWING STATEMENTS (NO EXCEPTIONS) - Travel between WPAFB and Tyndall will be provided by AFIT. - It is assumed all entitled meals available under field conditions are consumed unless otherwise indicated. - Students will be under field conditions the final week of class (from 0900 the second to last Saturday to 1500 on the final Saturday). - Students are authorized excess baggage (one piece not to exceed 50 lbs). - No government meals are available or directed while at WPAFB – Item 1c on reverse. - Security Clearance – Item 19 on Reverse.
 For more information regarding filling out orders please contact Mr. Jeremy Mann at DSN 785-5654 x3544.
 Security Requirements: SECRET clearance to assure attendance at all lessons.
 Clearance should be printed on orders.
 Uniform Requirements: Uniforms for military students will be either ABUs or PTUs depending on the course schedule.
 See pre-course letter for additional requirements.
 DELIVERY METHOD: Nine (9) weeks of resident instruction.
 Civilians attend only first five (5) weeks of resident instruction.
 COURSE CREDIT: Mil ~ 25 CEUs; Civ ~ 12 CEUs COURSE LENGTH: 45 Resident Academic Days (25 for Civilians) QUESTIONS?
 Send us an e-mail by clicking the Contact Us button.